jeet0007/Timesheet-Automation-AppMan/README.md

 ## Usage

 I have an yarn dev configured it will just open an browser session ans ask you to login.
+You will need to configure the Chrome path yourself in the `index.js` file

 ```bash
 yarn dev